batchgott/SET09102_personal/week6_testing.md

 If the gameType is "Easy" a word with the length less than 7 characters will be randomly selected.
 For "Medium" the randomly selected word will have between 7 and 9 characters and for "Hard" the word will be at least 10 characters long.

 ### Unit Tests

+We are using the [xUnit](https://xunit.net/) library to write our unit tests.

 #### Returns Valid Word Test
 This unit test tests the main functionality of the `SelectWord` method.
 For this test instead of the attribute `Fact` we are using `Theory`.
 This attribute allows us to define `InlineData` for the unit test which means we can provide different sets of data for multiple runs.